Background pattern

 Some side effects can be serious

-• In rare cases, severe allergic reactions including angioedema may occur.
-Stop taking this medicine and contact your doctor immediately if you develop swelling in the face, mouth, or throat.
+• Rarely, severe allergic reactions, including angioedema, can occur.
+Stop taking this medication and contact your doctor immediately if you develop swelling in the face, mouth, or throat.

 Other side effects